neuhausj/Ethos-resources/README.md

 * Full travel of the ailerons when full brake to improve control
 * Differential is identical accross all FM and independant of other mixes
 * Automatic switching between flight widget and summary widget
+* Automatic altitude or duration callouts each 10s on a switch

 ## Flight logic
 1. Press the launch switch when starting your rotation. __LAUNCH mode__ is active and allows to rotate your aircraft.